anilthilsted/tinytapeout_first/docs/info.md

 ## How it works

 Just testing how wokwiki can convert to GDS.
 Add one AND and one OR gate between inputs and a digital clock output.
+This is just a check.

 ## How to test